 For the protection of patients, staff and visitors who may have a latex sensitivity/allergy, Southlake Regional Health Centre does not permit latex products being brought into the Hospital.
 If you are a patient with a latex sensitivity/allergy, inform a health care professional at admission.
 Latex balloons also create a safety risk to children should a piece accidentally be inhaled.
 Foil balloons are acceptable.

 Cellular Phones and Walkie-Talkies

 The use of cellular phones and walkie-talkies in the Hospital is permitted only in areas marked by appropriate signage.
 Please watch for these signs.
 In areas where the use of cellular phones and walkie talkies is not permitted, these devices must be completely turned off; they cannot be operated in stand-by mode as they can interfere with the operation of critical medical equipment used for patient care.

 Please note: portable phones carried by Hospital staff operate on a lower frequency and do not affect the operation of medical equipment.

 You may hear one of our regular fire drills ("Code Red") during your hospital stay.
 If you are on your patient care unit when you hear the alarm, please return to your room and keep your door closed.
-If you are in another area of the Hospital such as the Restaurant or Gift Shop, please remain where you are until the "all clear" signal is given.
+If you are in another area of the Hospital such as the Cafeteria or Gift Shop, please remain where you are until the "all clear" signal is given.
 A staff member will inform you should any action become necessary.

 During your stay at Southlake, all physicians, staff, student, and volunteers responsible for your care will display current Hospital identification.
 Hospital identification includes the name, department and picture of the staff member.
 Student identification badges will read “Students” with the Southlake logo.